PfMartin/js/README.md

 # js
-A repository for learning JavaScript
+A repository to learn and practice JavaScript